Clinton-Davis/CapeTowns_Best_Bits/README.md

 *  To get more sponsored destinations

 We broke up the list into three categories.
-Sights, adventure, Foodies. <br>
+Sights, Adventure, Foodies. <br>
-**Sights:**  or Sightseeing is a list of sponsored or most Rated Sightsee destination.
+**Sights:**  or Sightseeing is a list of sponsored or most Rated Sightseeing destination.
 For all ages.<br>
-**Adventure:** Is for the more active user, some of the things on the list or very adventurous, and gets the hard beating, not for everyone, more amid at adults and teenagers.<br>
+**Adventure:** Is for the more active user, some of the things on the list are very adventurous, and gets the hard beating.
+Not for everyone, more aimed at adults and teenagers.<br>
 **Foodies:** Is a list of the top-rated and sponsored restaurants, from local to Michelin star.
 For all ages.<br>
-All destinations have integrated Google Maps functionality for users to find there way to there destinations with ease.
-We use the current user position and google Maps API to send a step by step list of directions.
+All destinations have integrated Google Maps functionality for users to find their way to their destinations with ease.
+We use the current user position and Google Maps API to send a step by step list of directions.

 ### User Stories

 > 1. As a user, when I go on holiday I really love doing things in our own time and not have to be on other peoples schedules, The problem is I'm never sure whats the best things to do, It would be nice just to open a webpage and have a list of the best things.
-> 2. As a user, I want to be able to have one place where I can find a place, get directions and contact them if needed.
+> 2. As a user, I want to be able to have one location where I can find a place, get directions and contact them if needed.

 ---

 <a name="scope"></a>
 ## Scope
-Biggest problems, when people go away, is that there is much to do and so much information about so many things that they get overwhelmed, This website streamlines it down to the top 30 best things to do, divided into three categories.
+The biggest problems, when people go to Cape Town, is that there is so much to see and do, and so much information things can get overwhelming.
+This website streamlines it down to the top 30 best things to do, divided into three categories.
 Cape Towns Best Bits makes it easy for people to decide.
 The next thing the user needs is a map or directions on how to get there.
 This is where integrated navigation comes in.
-It lets the user spent more time being on holiday and less time trying to find a destination and directions.
+It lets the user spend more time being on holiday and less time trying to find a destination and directions.
-The Target demographic is quite significant as the list of things to do and see are very bard, all ages and fitness profiles have many choices.
+The Target demographic is quite large as the list of things to see and to are very broad, all ages and fitness profiles have many choices.
 The platform is easy to use and informative with little delay in getting the information they need.

 ---